Tingwei-Jen/YOLOv8_TensorRT_CUDA_DeepSort/README.md

 detection:yolo
 ```

-## Generate Yolov8 onnx model and convert to tensorRT
+## Generate Yolov8 ONNX model and convert to TensorRT engine
 First, generate the YOLOv8 ONNX model by running the following commands:
 ```bash
 cd yolov8
 python export.py
 ```

-## Generate extractor onnx model and training for it.
+## Generate extractor ONNX model and training for it.

 Follow the steps in the [README.md](reid/README.md) of 'reid' folder to generate and train the extractor ONNX model.